davidflo2815/UNMRobotics/README.md

 # UNMRobotics

-This repository will be used for the CS team of the UNM Robotics Club
+This is a description of SARA(six axis robot arm)